CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 ## A. Uploading data from Taito to Allas

 A-commands are Allas specific help tools that allow you to have an easy start with Allas.
 A-commands pack, compress and move data automatically.
-This reduces the storage space needed but on the other hand makes the storage process slower.
+This reduces the storage space needed, but on the other hand, makes the storage process slower.
 A-commands are a good option for miscellaneous data that compresses well and is mostly used in CSC environment.